BlueGummi/charmos/README.md

-# kernel - I have not given this kernel a name
+# kernel - i have not given this kernel a name

 ## install